 If you're designing a small home office – be that a designated room or a workspace squeezed into an unused area of your home, like in the image above – opting for a light scheme will make it feel larger and lighter than it really is.

 Attempt to keep your space free of clutter and it will feel larger again, as well as lending itself to greater productivity.
 Tidy house, tidy mind, as they say...To help, we have a feature on how to clean your home office.

-4. Turn a corner of your open plan space into your home office
+14. Corner off an open plan space for your home office

 If you're lucky to have enough space, dividing an open plan kitchen or living room is a great option for designing a home office.
 Particularly if you opt for a simple and neat furniture layout with soothing colors that complement your existing space.